metwork-project/metwork-backend/README.md

 This app need to run :

-- A postgreSQL databae with the [RDKit cartridge](http://www.rdkit.org/docs/Cartridge.html)
+- A postgreSQL database with the [RDKit cartridge](http://www.rdkit.org/docs/Cartridge.html)
 - A Memcached service
 - A Rabbitmq service
 - Celery workers connected to the queues of the CELERY_QUEUES django settings